 What are the policy implications?

-The theoretical and empirical review of the assimilation literature in this contribution suggests that policy interventions can affect the speed of assimilation.
+The theoretical and empirical review of the assimilation literature suggests that policy interventions can affect the speed of assimilation.
 Assimilation policies can be classified into three groups based on the combined theoretical and empirical understanding of the assimilation process.

 The first group includes policies that affect the human capital and job placement of immigrants.
 The second group includes policies that affect labor market segmentation against immigrants.
 The third group includes policies that affect citizenship and immigrant selection.